 - Associate Professor Clair Sullivan, digital health and medical informatics

 - Dr Eamonn Eeles, geriatrics

 This event is for medical and health students, junior doctors and health professionals, and early career researchers looking to better understand the life of a clinician scientist – and how to pursue this rewarding career pathway.

 Don’t miss your chance to hear from Queensland’s ground-breaking researchers, and explore the research expo featuring some of the the state’s world-class research universities and institutes.

-We are grateful for the generous support of our sponsors.
-Both the Faculty of Medicine and the Queensland Brain Institute are kindly supporting us from The University of Queensland.
+We are grateful for the generous support of all of our sponsors.
+The University of Queensland has kindly provided two sponsors, The Faculty of Medicine as a platinum sponsor and the Queensland Brain Institute as a silver sponsor.

 Funding for this event has been provided by the Australian Government.
 The views expressed at the event do not necessarily reflect the views of the Australian Government.

 By registering to attend this event you acknowledge that:

 - You do not have any symptoms associated with COVID-19 (e.g. fever, cough, sore throat, shortness of breath, sneezing/runny nose or loss of sense of smell or taste);

 - You do not have COVID-19 nor are you awaiting the results of being tested for COVID-19;